A Harry Potter smartwatch is coming - 5 more watch crossovers we'd like to see

-Hot on the heels of a Cyberpunk 2077-themed smartwatch, OnePlus has decided to release another branded version of its OnePlus Watch; this one ties it into a property that's not brand-new, but almost faded from popularity: Harry Potter.
+Hot on the heels of a Cyberpunk 2077-themed smartwatch, OnePlus has decided to release another branded version of its OnePlus Watch; this one ties it into a much bigger franchise: Harry Potter.

 On Twitter, OnePlus India shared a teaser image saying "After all this time?
 Always", referencing a popular dialogue exchange from the series, alongside an outline of the watch bathed in shadow.
 While the Harry Potter name isn't written anywhere, the Hogwarts logo on the watch band gives the game away.